-International organisations are important for the civil services exam.
+International organizations are important for the civil services exam.
 Direct questions can be asked about them in the UPSC Prelims exam.
 In this article, you can read all about the International Organization for Migration (IOM), its origins, functions, India’s relations, etc.

 |For more articles related to major international organizations around the world, be sure to visit the Important Organizations and Institutions of the World for UPSC Exams page now!!